-Radiation levels in some regions of the Marshall Islands, where the United States conducted atom bomb tests in the 1950s, are far higher than in areas affected by the Chernobyl and Fukushima nuclear disasters, according to new research.
+Radiation levels in some regions of the Marshall Islands, where the United States conducted atom bomb tests in the 1950s, are far higher than in areas affected by the and nuclear disasters, according to new research.

 Researchers based at Columbia University in the US measured soil samples, ocean sediment and a variety of fruit.

 Nearly 70 nuclear bombs detonated by the United States between 1946 and 1958 left widespread contamination on the islands, a chain of atolls halfway between Australia and Hawaii.